xpqz/documentation/programmers-guide/docs/error-messages/system-errors.md

 Be aware that in many cases an attempt to `)COPY` from or `)LOAD` an **aplcore** is likely to result in a further syserror; this may result in the original **aplcore** being overwritten, thus losing the contents of that file.
 It is therefore worth while taking a copy of the **aplcore** before attempting to `)COPY` from it.
 Attempting to copy specific items is more likely to be successful than copying the entire workspace from the aplcore.

-Note that in previous versions under Windows because (by default) the **aplcore** file has no extension, it was necessary to explicitly add a dot, or APL would attempt to find the non-existent file aplcore.dws.
+Note that in previous versions under Windows because (by default) the **aplcore** file has no extension, it was necessary to explicitly add a dot, or APL would attempt to find the non-existent file `aplcore.dws`.
 This is no longer true in version 14.1 onwards.

 ### Reporting Errors to Dyalog